Play'n Sports

 A highly successful collegiate player in his own right, Tyner was a four-year starter for the University of Miami, where he helped lead the Hurricanes to three College World Series.
 A power hitting outfielder, Tyner was named the 1980 Baskin Robbins Player of the Year and tied the Miami home run record.

 Tyner was selected by the Baltimore Orioles in the ninth round of the 1980 Major League Baseball Draft.
-He spent three years in the Orioles system, leading the entire organization in home runs in 1981 with 33, while hitting .301.
+He spent four years in the Orioles system, leading the entire organization in home runs in 1981 with 33, while hitting .301.
 His professional career came to a halt in 1983 after multiple surgeries for bone chips in his right elbow.

 A native of Decatur, Illinois, Tyner completed his bachelor’s degree in business communications at Concordia University’s Indianapolis campus.